-The distribution rate in respect of the Series A Units, the Series C Units, the Series E Units and Series G Units will be reset on prescribed dates and every five years thereafter.
-The distribution rate in respect of the Series B Units, the Series D Units, the Series F Units and Series H Units will reset quarterly.
+The distribution rate in respect of the Series A Units, the Series E Units and the Series I Units will be reset on prescribed dates and every five years thereafter.
+If issued, the distribution rate in respect of the Series B Units, the Series F Units and the Series J Units will reset quarterly.
 In each case, the new distribution rate is unlikely to be the same as, and may be lower than, the distribution rate for the applicable preceding distribution period.

-Investments in the Series B Units, the Series D Units, the Series F Units and Series H Units, given their floating interest rate component, entail risks not associated with investments in the Series A Units, the Series C Units, the Series E Units and Series G Units.
-The resetting of the applicable rate on a Series B Unit, Series D Unit, Series F Unit or Series H Unit may result in a lower yield compared to the fixed rate for the Series A Units, the Series C Units, Series E Units or Series G Units.
-The applicable rate on a Series B Unit, Series D Unit, Series F Unit or Series H Unit will fluctuate in accordance with fluctuations in the benchmark interest rate on which the applicable rate is based, which in turn may fluctuate and be affected by a number of interrelated factors, including economic, financial and political events over which Artis has no control.
+Investments in the Series B Units, the Series F Units and the Series J Units, given their floating interest rate component, entail risks not associated with investments in the Series A Units, the Series E Units and he Series I Units.
+The resetting of the applicable rate on a Series B Unit, Series F Unit or Series J Unit may result in a lower yield compared to the fixed rate for the Series A Units, Series E Units or Series I Units.
+The applicable rate on a Series B Unit, Series F Unit or Series J Unit will fluctuate in accordance with fluctuations in the benchmark interest rate on which the applicable rate is based, which in turn may fluctuate and be affected by a number of interrelated factors, including economic, financial and political events over which Artis has no control.

-An investment in Series A Units may become an investment in Series B Units (and vice versa), an investment in Series C Units may become an investment in Series D Units (and vice versa), an investment in Series E Units may become an investment in Series F Units (and vice versa), and an investment in Series G Units may become an investment in Series H Units (and vice versa), in each case without the consent of the holder thereof in the event of an automatic reclassification in the circumstances described in the certificate of preferred unit terms related to the particular series of Preferred Units.
-Upon the automatic reclassification of the Series A Units as Series B Units, the reclassification of Series C Units into Series D Units, the reclassification of the Series E Units into Series F Units or the reclassification of Series G Units into Series H Units, as the case may be, the distribution rate on the Series B Units, the Series D Units, the Series F Units, or Series H Units, as the case may be, will be a floating rate that is adjusted quarterly by reference to the benchmark interest rate which may vary from time to time while, upon the automatic reclassification of the Series B Units as Series A Units, the automatic reclassification of the Series D Units as Series C Units, the automatic reclassification of Series F Units as Series E Units, or the automatic reclassification of Series H Units into Series G Units, the distribution rate on the Series A Units, the Series C Units, the Series E Units or Series G Units, as the case may be, will be, for each five-year period, a fixed rate that is determined by reference to the applicable benchmark interest rate on the 30th day prior to the first day of each such five-year period.
-In addition, holders may be prevented from reclassifying their Series A Units as Series B Units, and vice versa, or reclassifying their Series C Units as Series D Units, and vice versa, or reclassifying their Series E Units as Series F Units and vice versa, or reclassifying their Series G Units as Series H Units, and vice versa, in certain circumstances, as more particularly set forth in the certificate of preferred unit terms relating to the particular series of Preferred Units.
+An investment in Series A Units may become an investment in Series B Units (and vice versa), an investment in Series E Units may become an investment in Series F Units (and vice versa) and an investment in Series I Units may become an investment in Series J Units, in each case without the consent of the holder thereof in the event of an automatic reclassification in the circumstances described in the certificate of preferred unit terms related to the particular series of Preferred Units.
+Upon the automatic reclassification of the Series A Units as Series B Units, the reclassification of the Series E Units into Series F Units or the reclassification of the Series J Units, as the case may be, will be a floating rate that is adjusted quarterly by reference to the benchmark interest rate which may vary from time to time while, upon the automatic reclassification of the Series B Units as Series A Units, the automatic reclassification of Series F Units as Series E Units or the automatic reclassification of the Series J Units as Series I Units, the distribution rate on the Series A Units, the Series E Units or the Series I Units, as the case may be, will be, for each five-year period, a fixed rate that is determined by reference to the applicable benchmark interest rate on the 30th day prior to the first day of each such five-year period.
+In addition, holders may be prevented from reclassifying their Series A Units as Series B Units, and vice versa, or reclassifying their Series E Units as Series F Units and vice versa, in certain circumstances, as more particularly set forth in the certificate of preferred unit terms relating to the particular series of Preferred Units.